thomashollier/browniePi/README.md

 The Automation_Custom_Script.sh gets run during the first boot and install of diet pi.
 It installs the necessary packages and dependencies and does the setup.

-The VNC stuff is very fiddly and took me a while to get working
+The VNC stuff is very fiddly and took me a while to get working.
+I forgot the specifics but it had to do with the PI sharing its GL overlay which is what is being used by raspistill.
+Maybe looking into RPi Cam Control is a better route.